 The following factors shaped the Working Group’s consideration of issues and its final recommendations:

-Understanding the impact of business identity theft: Business identity theft can have a significant impact on both a large- and smallscale.
+Understanding the impact of business identity theft: Business identity theft can have a significant impact on both a large- and small-scale.
 Law enforcement members of the Working Group provided information on the effects of fraudulent business activities in a variety of national and international spheres.
 In addition, Working Group members as a whole are aware of the specific and very real effects that business identity theft can have on individual lives.

 Maintaining consistency in statutory revisions: Colorado has a long-developed and extensive body of law codified in Title 7 of the Colorado Revised Statutes governing business entities.
 In considering a proposal that may appear to be a “simple” statutory change, the Working Group considered the need to ensure the change is consistent with and does not create new conflicts with existing law.